 - performance, durability, or use will VOID the warranty and may cause hazardous conditions. - Never attempt to disconnect any safety devices or defeat the purpose of these safety devices. - Do not change the engine governor settings or overspeed the engine.
 The governor has been factory-set for maximum-safe engine operating speed. - Use genuine factory replacement parts.
 Substitute parts may result in product malfunction and possible injury to the operator and/or others. - 12.
-Use care when charging the battery or performing maintenance on the battery and electrical system: - a.
-Make sure the battery charger is unplugged before connecting or disconnecting cables to the battery. - b.
-Charge the battery in a well-ventilated space, so gases produced while charging can dissipate. - c.
-Keep sparks, flames, and smoking materials away from the battery at all times.
+Use care when charging the battery or performing maintenance on the battery and electrical system: - Make sure the battery charger is unplugged before connecting or disconnecting cables to the battery. - b.
+Charge the battery in a well-ventilated space. - Keep sparks, flames, and smoking materials away from the battery at all times.
 To avoid sparks, use care when removing battery cables from posts. - d.
 Disconnect both battery cables before unplugging any wiring connectors or making repairs on the electrical system.